-- Do…be mindful that A-levels are much, much tougher than GCSEs.
-They require genuine hard work, organisation, time and effort to complete to a high standard, so make sure you know what you’re committing to before pulling the trigger.
+Do…be mindful that A-levels are much, much tougher than GCSEs.
+They require genuine hard work, organisation, time and effort to complete to a high standard, so make sure you know what you’re committing to before starting.

 What are the entry requirements for studying A-levels?

 If you want to study towards an A-level (or Scottish Higher), you’ll need a minimum of five GCSEs (N5s in Scotland) at grade 4-9 (A-C in Scotland), including maths and English.
 If you fail to hit the grade in maths at GCSE level, you’ll need to re-sit the course while studying towards your A-levels.

 We hope this guide helps steer you towards the right A-level courses that will help you fulfil your career aspirations.
 At Oxbridge, we offer a range of A-level qualifications which you can study as part of a flexible distance-learning course.
 Browse our full range of courses or call us today and speak to one of our friendly learning advisers on 0121 630 3000.